bhanuprakashreddypadala4545/python-daily-challange/README.md

 Output

 The program displays the name length, personalization value, total valid requests, number of removed requests, and the final categorized lists.

+# python-daily-challange
+# python-assignment-5
+Problem Overview
+This program analyzes transaction amounts entered by the user.
+It identifies risky spending patterns based on frequency and total amount.
+Transactions are grouped into categories for better analysis.
+Objective
+Accept multiple transaction values
+Classify transactions into categories
+Detect spending patterns
+Calculate total and frequency
+Assign a final risk level
+Provide a summary using a tuple
+How the Program Works
+The user enters the number of transactions and their values.
+All values are stored in a list.
+Using list comprehension, transactions are classified into: invalid (≤ 0) normal (1–500) large (501–2000) high risk (> 2000)
+A separate list is created for valid transactions (greater than 0).
+A loop is used to calculate total spending.
+Conditions are used to detect: frequent transactions large spending suspicious patterns
+Risk Classification Logic
+The program uses three factors: number of valid transactions (freq) total transaction value (total) number of high-risk transactions
+Decision Rules
+High Risk

+freq > 4 AND total > 3000
+Moderate Risk

+freq > 3 OR total > 2500 OR high-risk transactions ≥ 3
+Low Risk

+when none of the above conditions are satisfied
+Output
+Categorized transactions:
+Invalid
+Normal
+Large
+High Risk
+Pattern detection:
+Frequent Transactions
+Large Spending
+Suspicious Pattern
+Total transaction value
+Number of transactions
+Final Risk Classification
+Summary tuple:
+(total transactions, valid transactions, total amount, risk) My Approach / Logic Decisions
+I separated classification and analysis to keep the code simple.
+I considered only positive values as valid transactions.
+I used both frequency and total amount to determine risk level.
+I used list comprehension for cleaner classification.
+Reflection
+This program helped me understand how multiple conditions affect decision making.
+Combining frequency and amount gives better results than using a single factor.
+The logic can be extended for real-world fraud detection systems.
+Concepts Used
+Lists

+Loops (for)

+Conditional statements (if-elif)

+List comprehension

+Dictionary

+Tuple